anguslin/mcp-capitol-trades-server/README.md

 "Get politician trades for Microsoft in the last 90 days" "What trades did politicians make in Apple stock recently?"
-"Show me all Tesla trades by politicians in the last 180 days" "Find all Amazon trades from the last year with prices" "Get all politician trades for NVIDIA"
+"Show me all Tesla trades by politicians in the last 180 days" "Show me all Democrat buys in the last 90 days"
+"Get all trades by Nancy Pelosi in the last 365 days" "What Republican sells happened in the last 30 days?"
 ```

 **Analysis Queries:**